-We identified the determination of distinct performance obligations within certain agreements as a critical audit matter.
-Significant judgment can be required to determine the performance obligations in a contract with a customer and whether they are distinct.
-Auditing these transactions involved especially challenging auditor judgment due to the nature and extent of audit effort required to address these matters.
+We identified the determination of distinct performance obligations within certain revenue contracts as a critical audit matter.
+The determination of whether multiple products and services within a contract are distinct performance obligations that should be accounted for separately requires management to exercise significant judgment and includes a high degree of subjectivity.
+Auditing these elements involved especially challenging auditor judgment due to the nature and extent of effort required to address these matters.